InspiraEnterprise/ImpossibleTravelQuery/README.md

 •	Determine appropriate threshold values for travel distance (in kilometers) and timeframe (in hours) based on the organization’s risk tolerance and normal user behavior.

+# MITRE ATT&CK

+The following are the MITRE ATT&CK tactics and techniques associated with the analytical rule:

+Initial Access

+•	T1078 - Valid Accounts

+If an account is used from multiple geographically distant locations in a short period, it may indicate that an adversary has obtained valid credentials and is using them from a different location.

+Command and Control

+•	T1071 - Application Layer Protocol

+Adversaries might use remote access tools that leverage common application layer protocols to hide their activities, which could be indicated by logins from unusual locations.

+Defense Evasion

+•	T1036 – Masquerading

+An adversary might use techniques to make their activity appear normal, such as using VPNs or proxies to mimic legitimate user access patterns, which could involve impossible travel scenarios.

+# Query Scheduling
+•	Query Frequency: - Run query every 6 hours

+•	Query Lookup data: - Lookup data from the last 24 hours.